matteomanzo-zz/CV/README.md

 - Managing the supply chain: Identifying and building relationships with artisan suppliers that match our quality requirements
 - Online marketing: A/B testing, multiple sale channels to identify the most reliable source of customers for our business

+###Polyglot

+- I was born in Italy, so my first language is Italian
+- I speak fluent English.
+I learnt it while I was living in Melbourne, Southampton and London
+- I have a professional working proficiency in Spanish.
+I learnt it when I lived in Mallorca
+- I have attended a German basic course in Berlin for two months

 ###Do it Yourself!

 I love to create things by myself, and I just go crazy when I find any device that I could disassemble, have a look inside, break it, fix it and reassemble it.
 In my arsenal you might find: